gdmarmerola/gdmarmerola.github.io/_posts/2019-05-11-risk-and-uncertainty-deep-learning.md

 In our case, we'll focus on a simple example to illustrate the how the concepts are different and how to use a neural network to estimate them at the same time.

 I've made the full code available at this [Kaggle Kernel](https://www.kaggle.com/gdmarmerola/risk-and-uncertainty-in-deep-learning/), so if you want to run the code while you read, I recommend going there!

-# Why is this relevant?

-Risk measures the volatility in making a decision, while uncertainty measures the condifence in our belief about this volatility.
-Both measures are essential for decision making, particularly in decisions that put a lot of resources at stake.
-For instance, suppose you use a model to sell your house.
-A model with a good risk estimate will tell you the volatility in closing price given a specified tolerance of days on-market.
-Then, a model with a good uncertainty estimate will tell you how your closing price volatility estimate is reliable, given the amount of data you have.
-In this post, we'll simulate a synthetic case for you to understand and run a model that can do both estimates at the same time.

 # 1. Data